Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 2-  Exclusive Focus on Fog Lights: While fog lights can enhance visibility, they should not be relied upon solely.
 Drivers should also use their headlights, windshield wipers, defrosters, and high-beams to maximize visibility

-3-  Insufficient Wiping and Defrosting Guidance: The statement "make sure your windshield wipers are working properly and use your car's defrosters to prevent the windows from fogging up" is a general reminder, but it doesn't provide specific guidance on how to adjust wiper speed and frequency based on rain intensity.

-4- Oversimplification of Lane Maintenance: The statement "since your car is moving in the right direction, make sure you stay in your lane and avoid any sudden lane changes" is a good reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.
+3- Oversimplification of Lane Maintenance: The statement "since your car is moving in the right direction, make sure you stay in your lane and avoid any sudden lane changes" is a good reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.